 WHAT TO SERVE WITH VEGAN SNICKERDOODLE COOKIES

-Make a whole gluten-free cookie platter with these copycat tagalongs!
-This salty sweet combo is one that you just cannot resist.
+Make a beautiful gluten-free cookie platter with these copycat tagalongs!
+This salty-sweet combo is one that you just cannot resist.

 You can always find me in the afternoon with some homemade cold brew coffee.
-The cinnamon sugar cookies are such a perfect complement for my afternoon pick-me-up.
+The cinnamon sugar cookies are such a perfect complement to my afternoon pick-me-up.

 WHAT CAN I SUBSTITUTE FOR CREAM OF TARTAR IN SNICKERDOODLES?

-In traditional recipes, it helps stabilize the egg whites, but there's no eggs in this vegan cookie recipe!
-It also activates the baking soda, giving snickerdoodles that classic rise.
+In traditional recipes, it helps stabilize the egg whites, but there are no eggs in this vegan cookie recipe!
+Here, cream of tartar activates the baking soda, giving snickerdoodles that classic rise.